vemonet/libre-chat/docs/configure-documents-qa.md

 When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the documents provided in the directory available at the given `documents_path`.

-Once the web service is up you can easily upload more documents through the API UI.
+Once the web service is up you can easily upload more documents through the API UI (green icon at the top right of the chatbot web UI).
 Zip files will be automatically unzipped, and the vectorstore will be automatically rebuilt with all the files uploaded to the server.
 You will also find a call to get the list of all the documents uploaded to the server.
 You can prevent unwanted users to add files by adding a pass key using the environment variable `LIBRECHAT_ADMIN_KEY`

 !!! abstract "File types supported"